Docs

 Customer impersonation tokens

 You can use customer impersonation tokens to authenticate requests to the GraphQL Storefront API in server-to-server and headless interactions.
 The API will reject any customer impersonation token-authenticated requests that originate from a web browser and are not proxied.
-Use these tokens in NextJS applications; NextJS proxies requests by default.

 It is not necessary to generate a new token for each customer ID.
-You may use a single token at any given time for your application, and specify a distinct customer ID for each set of requests.
+You may use a single token at any given time for your application and specify a distinct customer ID for each set of requests.

 Using a customer impersonation token does not automatically sign a customer in.
 For that, use the customer login mutation or the Customer Login API.